ethz-asl/ros-tf-plugins/README.md

   ln -s ~/git/ros-tf-plugins ~/catkin_ws/src
   ```

-If you just need certain componenets of the GUI:
+If you just need certain components of the GUI:

   ```shell
   ln -s ~/git/ros-tf-plugins/name_of_the_component ~/catkin_ws/src